cl0ver012/Amazon-Scraper/README.md

 py scrape.py -i car tires -n 100
 ```

-Get the cheapest item of the items scraped:
+Get the cheapest item of the items scraped and write the information to a csv named "gfxcards":

 ```
-py scrape.py -i rtx 3090 -n 50 -c
+py scrape.py -i rtx 3090 -n 50 -c -o gfxcards
 ```

 ## CSV: